cotton fabric in the colors orange and yellow

 How it works: Through guided exercises, you learn to observe your inner experience with curiosity and acceptance.
 Regular practice helps train your mind to be calmer, more centered, and less reactive to stress.

-How it helps / Why it’s effective:
+Why it’s effective:

-Client-friendly: Mindfulness helps you step out of automatic reactions and bring gentle awareness to what’s happening right now.
+Mindfulness helps you step out of automatic reactions and bring gentle awareness to what’s happening right now.
 This can make stress and difficult emotions feel less overwhelming, helping you respond with more calm and clarity.

 My therapy space is tucked inside the charming and historic Stover Mansion, a local Fort Collins treasure built back in 1905 by William Stover.
-The mansion’s old-world charm and beautiful details give the whole place a cozy, timeless feel.
+The mansion’s charm and beautiful details give the whole place a cozy, timeless feel.
 Over the years, the mansion has been more than just a beautiful home—it has a rich history of serving the community.

 With such a warm legacy, it’s no surprise that my office reflects that spirit.
 It feels less like a typical therapist’s office and more like a comfy living room, designed to help you feel relaxed and at ease.
 There’s a snack bar where you can help yourself during our time together, and you’re welcome to sit in a couch or on cushions on the floor—whatever feels best for you.
 Just a heads up: because it’s an old mansion, the office isn’t ADA accessible.